 Legal Aid of Western Missouri provides free civil legal assistance to people who need it most and can afford it least.
-With offices in downtown Kansas City, Joplin, St. Joseph, Warrensburg and a neighborhood office on Kansas City’s west side, we serve a 40-county area where 288,000 people live in poverty.
+With offices in Kansas City, Joplin, St. Joseph and Warrensburg, we serve a 40-county area where 295,000 people live in poverty.

 Legal Aid is the only organization in western Missouri that provides free, comprehensive civil legal services to low-income people.
 Our work is highly cost-effective and addresses root causes of community problems.
 Legal Aid collaborates with other community organizations working on housing, health care, public assistance, domestic violence and other issues to solve community problems.